R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Alternative solutions include `lscpu | awk -F : '/^CPU\(s\)/ {print $2}' | sed 's/ //g'` and `grep -c processor /proc/cpuinfo`.
 - Manual: `man 1 nproc`.

 `Available memory`: `free -m` (or `free --mebi`) uses data provided by file `/proc/meminfo`.
 Available memory (seventh column in **free**'s ouptut) is an estimation of how much memory is avaliable for starting new applications without relying on swapping.
 It considers memory lost to paging and other unclaimable bits.
-Memory total (second column) is below the theoretical installed (i.e., 2,048 MB in our machine) because the kernel keeps some for itself.
+Memory total (second column) is below the theoretical installed (*i.e.*, 2,048 MB in our machine) because the kernel keeps some for itself.
 Another chunk is probably gobbled by the hardware.
 - The default size in **free** and `/proc/meminfo` is 1 kB = 1,024 bytes, hence the option `-m` (1 MB = 1,024 kB).
 - Bash operates with integers, not floating-point arithmetic.
 Notice the trick of multiplying by 100 and appending `e-2` in the `printf` command argument, for obtaining two decimal points.
 - Manuals: `man 1 free`, `man 1 printf`.